Carry On Screaming!: Plot

 The next day, Potter discovers Doris—in mannequin form—in a milliner's shop but no proof can be found that it really is Doris.
 Bung returns to the house and discovers evidence that links Valeria and Watt to the mannequin but remains oblivious.
-Believing him to be on their scent, Valeria and Watt use a potion to turn Bung into Mr. Hyde and order him to steal the mannequin for them.
+Believing him to be on their scent, Valeria and Watt use a potion to turn Bung into a hairy monster man and order him to steal the mannequin for them.
 After recovering the next day, Bung and Slobotham decide to set a trap in Hocombe Woods, with Slobotham disguised as a woman for bait.
-Bung's sharp-tongued wife Emily (Joan Sims) follows, thinking Bung to be having an affair, and is captured by Oddbod Junior while Slobotham is captured by Oddbod.
+Bung's sharp-tongued wife Emily follows, thinking that Bung is having an affair, and is captured by Oddbod Junior while Slobotham is captured by Oddbod.
 Bung, now teamed up with Potter, makes his way to the house whilst following their footprints.

 After failing to dispose of Bung and Potter with a snake, the Oddbods are dispatched to deal with them.
 Bung and Potter are reunited with Slobotham and manage to return Doris to human form, but discover that Emily has been turned into a mannequin.
-A battle follows, in which Albert (in Mr. Hyde form) defeats the Oddbods.
-Dr. Watt menaces them with petrifying liquid but is threatened by the re-animated mummy of Rubbatiti, which has come alive following a lightning strike.
+A battle follows, in which Albert (in monster form) defeats the Oddbods.
+Dr. Watt menaces them with petrifying liquid but is threatened by the re-animated mummy of Rubbatiti, who has come alive following a lightning strike.
 Rubbatiti and Watt fall into a boiling vat in the cellar, killing them both.
-Albert and Doris marry some time later, only to discover that Bung, whose home lacks electricity, is unable to return his wife to human form, and is now living with Valeria.
+Albert and Doris marry some time later, and discover that Bung, whose home lacks electricity, is unable to return his wife to human form, and is now living with Valeria.